Scroll down to see the Scharf Platform

 - Improve accessibility to city government services, distribution of information and resources

-- “Dial 311″ hotline for all city questions, complaints and services
+- Create a “Dial 311″ hotline for all city questions, complaints and services

-- Meeting agendas and minutes easily available online and by email/listserv
+- Make meeting agendas and minutes easily available online and by email/listserv

 - Approach the council as a body serving the many city employees who do the daily work to provide invaluable public services and safety; be keenly responsive to employee input and requests

-- Make permitting and project approval processes easier and more clear
+- Make permitting and project approval processes more clear and user-friendly

 - Repeal outdated and unenforced city codes while improving even-handed enforcement of needed ordinances